S-DRE/S-DRE/README.md

   I'm Andrés, a software and web developer from Lugo, Spain.
 </center></h2>

-I am currently actively searching for a job, so feel free to contact me!

 I like to create code and audiovisual stuff in general so I'll be posting contributions around here from time to time. <strong>My main focus is Java, Python and JavaScript, specially with the Vue framework.</strong>